skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 Some packages in the JavaScript ecosystem, such as [`apollo-client`](https://www.npmjs.com/package/apollo-client) are written in TypeScript.
-This means that the source can be used to output type definitions that are included in the package and typically very accurate.
+This means that the source can be used to automatically generate and output type definitions that are included as part of the package.
+Some other packages, such as [`reselect`](https://www.npmjs.com/package/reselect), define their own type definitions even though they are not written in TypeScript.

-However, there are also many packages that do not ship with type definitions, such as [`react`](https://www.npmjs.com/package/react).
-It's not a reasonable or expectation for all packages to define type definitions.
+However, there are also many packages that are not written in TypeScript or do not ship with type definitions, such as [`react`](https://www.npmjs.com/package/react).
+It's not a reasonable expectation for all packages to define type definitions.
-It adds a lot of overhead for maintainers to deal with TypeScript specific issues, requires effectively re-writing definitions for the entire public API, and understand the intricacies of all the TypeScript features.
-So how do these packages provide type definitions for the community?
+It adds a lot of overhead for maintainers.
+There are the TypeScript specific issues to triage, the effort to effectively translate the entire public API to type definitions, and the overhead of learning the intricacies of all the TypeScript features.
+So how do the type definitions for these packages get defined?

-TypeScript has a great community around providing type definitions for packages that do not ship with typings.
+Luckily, TypeScript has a great community around providing type definitions for packages that do not ship with typings.
 All of these definitions live in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository on GitHub and are published to npm under the `@types` scope (eg: `@types/react`) to install alongside the corresponding packages.
 All of these definitions are created and maintained by the community.

-## Where to start?
+It relies on TypeScript users of the various packages to create and maintain the type definitions.

+## How can I contribute?

 The first step is to find a package.
 Either an existing package with incorrect typings or a package with no typings defined.
-This is going to focus on a package with missing definitions (updating definitions will be a few less steps since they already exist).
+This is going to focus on a package with missing definitions (updating existing definitions is a few less steps since the necessary files exist).

-When adding a new package without type definitions, this error is common.
-It prompts to install the corresponding `@types` package.
+How to find a package without type definitions?
+The best way is to stumble across a package when working with it.
+It's commonly new or less popular packages that do not have corresponding type definitions.
+When adding a new package without type definitions, the following TypeScript error is thrown.

 ```
 Could not find a declaration file for module '[package]'. [package] implicitly has an 'any' type.
   Try `npm install @types/[package]` if it exists or add a new declaration (.d.ts) file containing `declare module '[package]';`
 ```

+It prompts to install the corresponding `@types` package.
 So you try `npm install @types/[package]` but get another error.

 ```
 > npm install @types/[package]